Julian-sun/Interdependence-between-confirmed-and-discarded-cases-of-Zika-Dengue-and-Chikungunya-viruses-in-Bra/README.md

 * [References](#references)

 ## General info
-In this directory, we present the code to construct a Vector Autoregressive (VAR) model to uncover possible correlation and causality effects between the series of discarded and confirmed cases of dengue, chikungunya, and Zika in Brazil.
+In this directory, we present the code to construct a Vector Autoregressive (VAR) model to uncover possible correlation and effects between the series of discarded and confirmed cases of dengue, chikungunya, and Zika in Brazil.

-The code originated from the project described in the preprint [1].
+The code originated from the project described in the paper [1].
 This was an interdisciplinary work aimed to apply mathematical/statistical tools to better understand the dissemination of Dengue, Chikungunya and Zika virus in Brazil.

 ## Compilation
 We performed our statistical analysis using Python version 3.6.5.
 We computer our code using Jupyter Notebook.